nazufel/wizter/README.md

 ```

-The logs have stopped updating every second becuase the client reaches out on port `9999`, but nothing on the local workstation is listening on port `9999`.
+The logs have stopped updating every second because the client reaches out on port `9999`, but nothing on the local workstation is listening on port `9999`.
 Open up another terminal and start the server.

 ```sh
 go run cmd/server/main.go